doughahn/unofficial-opf-guides/docs/organized-play/PFS/2e-boons.md

 - [rhinoceros mask](https://2e.aonprd.com/Equipment.aspx?ID=965)
 - [tlil mask](https://2e.aonprd.com/Equipment.aspx?ID=968)

+### Lost Omens Highelm

+Select an uncommon item from a curated list of Highhelm options; this character has access to it.
+Can be purchased multiple times on the same character; select a different item for each purchase. **Cost: 20 AcP.**

+- furnace of endings or liar’s board (page 58-59)
+- irondust stew (page 73)
+- Bloodhammer Reserve (Select or Black Label only)
+- bloodknuckles
+- dark pepper powder
+- grub gloves
+- unexceptional rune or words of wisdom (pages 86-87)
+- Highhelm drill or Highhelm war shield (page 112)

+*Note* these items are not on AoN yet.

 ## Frequent Shopper Boons

 Your PC gains access to a curated list of uncommon items.